 The truth is, despite all the formulas, sunset painting is still a challenging experience.
 Get it right, and all the stars line up, dolphins leap from the water, and the lotto man knocks on your front door.
 Get it wrong, and you’ll spend hours weeping under your desk (or mumbling incoherently at the neighbours).

-Put all this wonderful theory into practise with our newest downloadable tutorial V-Log, Tropical Sunset!
+Put all this wonderful theory into practise with our newest downloadable step-by-step tutorial, Tropical Sunset!

 Download it now from the Explore Store for only AUD$25.
 Whaaat??
 Bargain!!!
 Get on it people!